sanjay-namdeo/notes/reactjs/react-testing-library.md

 React Testing Library is an alternative to Enzyme.
 While Enzyme lets us test the implementation details of React components, React Testing Library helps us test the behavior of our React components from the perspective of the users that will use our app.

 ### Writing our First Test
 Before we begin our testing, we need to have a React component that we can test.
-Lets create a simple React component.
+Let's create a simple React component.

 ```javascript
 import React from 'react';